Storm Water System Management

-- Use a commercial car wash or wash your car on turf or other unpaved surface to minimize the amount of dirty, soapy water flowing into the storm drain and eventually into your local waterway.
+- Use a commercial car wash or wash your car on turf or other unpaved surface to minimize the amount of dirty, soapy water flowing into the storm drain.

-- Check your car, boat, motorcycle and other machinery and equipment for leaks and spills.
+- Check your car, boat, motorcycle and other equipment for leaks and spills.
 Make repairs as soon as possible.
-Clean up fluid spills with an absorbent material like kitty litter or sand and don't rinse the spills into a nearby storm drain.
+Clean up fluid spills with an absorbent material like kitty litter or sand and do not rinse the spills into a nearby storm drain.
 Finally, properly dispose of the absorbent materials.

 Lawn and Garden

 - Use pesticides and fertilizers sparingly.
-When use is necessary, use these chemicals at the recommended rates.
-Avoid application of the forecast calls for rain; otherwise, chemicals will be washed into your local waterway.
+When necessary, use them at the recommended rates.
+Avoid application if the forecast calls for rain; otherwise, chemicals will be washed into your local waterway.

 - Select native plants and grasses that are drought and pest resistant.
 Native plants require less water, fertilizer and pesticides.

-- Sweep up yard debris, rather than hosing down areas.
+- Sweep up yard debris, rather than hosing it down.
 Compost or recycle yard waste when possible.
 Do not rake leaves into the roadway or into storm water basins.

-- Don't overwater your lawn.
-Water during the cooler times of the day and don't let water runoff into the storm drains.
+- Do not over water your lawn.
+Water during cooler times of the day and do not let water run off into storm drains.

-- Cover piles of dirt and mulch used in landscaping projects to prevent these pollutants from blowing or washing off your yard and into waterways.
+- Cover piles of dirt and mulch used in landscaping projects to prevent them from blowing or washing away into waterways.
 Vegetate bare spots in your yard to prevent soil erosion.